 - 60) Which of the following is a characteristic feature of economic contraction?

 - A) decreased unemployment rates

 - B) decreased consumer spending

 - C) increased income

 - D) increased employment

 - E) increased demand

-Explanation: B) Economic contraction occurs when such spending declines, employment drops, and the economy as a whole slows down.
+Explanation: A) During an economic contraction, spending declines, employment drops, and the economy as a whole slows down.